bobg33/Shared-Piano-Playbot-FIXED/README.md

 ## How to Install
 1. Install [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) chrome extension.
-2. Add Playbot script to Tampermonkey.
+2. Create a new script in Tampermonkey, copy the Playbot script, and paste it in.
+3. Follow these [instructions](https://www.tampermonkey.net/faq.php#Q209) to enable User Scripts.
+(Developer mode might be needed too)
-3. Tampermonkey will automatically run Playbot script if you visit Shared Piano webpage.
+4. Tampermonkey will automatically run Playbot script if you visit Shared Piano webpage.

 ## How to Use
 1. Open Shared Piano webpage and press `ctrl + m`.